huhu/rust-search-extension/docs/content/_index.md

 # Search top 10K crates

 We build top 10K crates (35+k in total on crates.io) index hourly to help you search crates instantly.
-You can open the popup page to sync the latest crates index automatically.
+You can open the popup page to sync the latest crates index automatically. ([Some caveats](/how-it-works/#caveats) for Firefox users.)

 What more, you can prefix an **!** (exclamation mark) before the keyword to search crates exclusively!